ambidextrous/csv_log_cleaner/README.md

 ### Parameters

-`-j` - _required_ path to input JSON schema file
-`-l` - _required_ path to output JOSN log file
-`-s` - _optional_ (default `','`) separator character, e.g. `'\t'` for TSV files: will be used both in input and output `-b` - _optional_ buffer size integer (default  `1000`) indicating the size of each new buffer of rows allocated a new thread for processing: if set too low, the costs of thread switching are likely to outweight the benefits of parallel processing.
+`-j --schema` - _required_ path to input JSON schema file `-l --log` - _required_ path to output JOSN log file `-s --sep` - _optional_ (default `','`) separator character, e.g. `'\t'` for TSV files: will be used both in input and output `-b --buffer_size` - _optional_ buffer size integer (default  `1000`) indicating the size of each new buffer of rows allocated a new thread for processing: if set too low, the costs of thread switching are likely to outweight the benefits of parallel processing.

 ## Motivation